ManeeshWije/buddy/README.md

 ### Building

 The `Makefile` provides multiple targets depending on what you want to build.
-Usually, you can just use `make` which will build both the Lambda (cmd/buddy/main.go) and the cli (cmd/cli/cli.go).

-If you make any changes to Terraform or the Lambda code, you can run `make deploy` which will build the code, zip the excutable, and apply the Terraform file.
-Note that it zips an executable called `bootstrap` as that's what Amazon's `provider.al2` requires for the Lambda function.
+- `make deploy` will first transpile the TypeScript files, then zip the code into `lambda.zip`, then deploy everything using `terraform apply`.
+You should use this when making any changes to `index.ts` or `main.tf`
+- `make run` will run the cli via `npm run cli.js`
+- You can also target individual stages via `make build-lambda, make build, etc`
+- `make clean` will remove transpiled js files and the lambda zip

 ### Running